JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_2_3.md

 1\. [^667] Now (follows) the sacrifice of the <i>s</i>ûlagava (or spit-ox, for propitiating Rudra and averting plague in cattle).

 2\.
 In the fortnight of the increasing moon, under an auspicious constellation, he puts wood on the fire, strews (Darbha grass) on the entire surface around the fire, cooks a mess of sacrificial food with milk, <span id="p221">[<sup><small>p.
 221</small></sup>]</span> sprinkles it (with Â<i>g</i>ya), takes it from the fire, builds two huts to the west of the fire, and has the spit-ox led to the southerly (hut) with (the verse), ‘May the fallow steeds, the harmonious ones, bring thee hither, together with the white horses, the bright, wind-swift, strong ones, that are as quick as thought.
-Come quickly to my offering, _S_arva!
+Come quickly to my offering, <i>S</i>arva!
 Om!’

 3\. [^668] To the northerly (hut he has) the ‘bountiful one’ (led);—(i.e. the consort of the spit-ox);